CEGEP

-A CEGEP (/seɪˈʒɛp/ say-ZHEP or /ˈsiːdʒɛp/ SEE-jep; cégep, /fr/; also written CÉGEP and cegep) is a publicly funded college providing general, professional, academic or a mix of programs; they are exclusive to the province of Quebec's education system.
+A CEGEP (/seɪˈʒɛp/ say-ZHEP or /ˈsiːdʒɛp/ SEE-jep; cégep, /fr/; also written CÉGEP and cegep) is a publicly funded college providing general, professional, academic or a mix of programs; they are exclusive to the Canadian province of Quebec's education system.
 A loanword from French, it originates from the French acronym for collège d'enseignement général et professionnel, sometimes known in English as a "General and Professional College"—it is now considered a word in itself.

 Although all colleges in Quebec are colloquially referred to as CEGEPs, only public colleges are officially referred to by that name.
 Both public (CEGEPs) and private colleges have the same function in Quebec.
 Although they may occasionally be compared to junior colleges or community colleges, CEGEPs differ in that a Diploma of College Studies (or Diplôme d'études collégiales, DEC) is required for university admission in Quebec, unless a student enters as a mature student, which typically means a minimum age of 21, with other requirements.
 A student in Quebec typically cannot enter university with only a secondary diploma, unless the diploma was earned in another province or country.
 However, some private English schools in Quebec offer Grade 12 which does allow access to university without needing to earn a DEC (schools in Quebec typically only offer grades 1 through 11).

 Professional programs are typically three years in duration, with specialization in courses leading to a career right after graduation.
 Depending on the university, students with DEC diplomas from a professional program can continue their studies at a university for higher education.
 Academic programs are typically two years in duration, filling the gap between secondary school and undergraduate degrees, which are both one year shorter in Quebec relative to elsewhere in Canada.